Snow Canyon State Park

 Nature’s Bounty

 To live in this region, earliest inhabitants of the area learned to use the natural resources available to them.
 From West Canyon Road, learn to identify a few of the canyon’s native plants and some of their traditional uses.
-Use link below to download the activity:
+Use link below to download the guide:

 Sand Dunes Bingo